ulflulfl/homeautomation/music_assistant/home_assistant_media_player.md

 **Beware that the URL of your Home Assistant setup will very likely be different than the example below.
 So the URL will NOT be http://192.168.1.11:8123 for you!**

-Note down the URL of your Home Assistant instance and remove the part with the slashes (for example my Home Assistant dashboard is at http://192.168.1.11:8123/dashboard-test/home and the URL I need is: http://192.168.1.11:8123).
-Hostnames instead of IP addresses should also work.
+Note down the URL of your Home Assistant and remove the part with the slashes (for example my Home Assistant dashboard is at: http://192.168.1.11:8123/dashboard-test/home and the URL I need is: http://192.168.1.11:8123).
+It should also work to you use hostnames instead of IP addresses.

 In the *Generic settings* enter the URL of your Home Assistant instance and press (RE)AUTHENTICATE HOME ASSISTANT:

 ![images/MASS_HASS_provider_settings.png](images/MASS_HASS_provider_settings.png)

-A new browser tab will be opened automatically and shows the Home Assistant welcome page.
+A new browser tab will be opened automatically and if HASS can be found at that URL, it shows the Home Assistant welcome page.
 If something else appears or you get an error, check the URL and connection.

-If HASS can be found at that URL, you can enter the user and password from above and press LOG IN:
+You can enter the user and password from above and press LOG IN:

 ![HASS_MASS_credentials.png](images/HASS_MASS_credentials.png)